-Essays - two (2) at 25 % Selected from topics associated with weekly lessons; 1 st essay is due by the end of week 5; 2 nd essay is due by the end of week 12.
-50 % Report on Site Visit Physical and virtual spaces of an academic library or related institution; due by the end of week 8.
+Essays - two (2) at 25 % Selected from topics associated with weekly lessons; 1 st essay is due by the end of week 4; 2 nd essay is due by the end of week 12.
+50 % Site Visit Report Physical and virtual spaces of an academic library or related institution; due by the end of week 8.
 20 % Journal Club Critical analysis of peer-reviewed article; includes presentation and facilitation of class discussion; presenter role once per term in assigned week.
-15 % Participation Weekly OWL/ZOOM discussions and learning activities; audience role for Journal Club twice per term in assigned weeks.
-15 %
+20 % Participation Attendance at weekly Zoom sessions; contributions to weekly class discussions and learning activities; audience role for Journal Club; instructor-assigned makeup activities for missed classes.
+10 %